samsquire/ideas2/README.md

      * File [Synchronization]
 ```

-I'd like my desktop environment to be social and I can search for ways of doing things, such a search for "track spending" and then I am introduced to someone's technical solution to this problem which is to show forms that collect spend amounts.
+I can search for ways of doing things, such a search for "track spending" and then I am introduced to someone's technical solution to this problem which is to show forms that collect spend amounts.
 If I don't like this approach, I can try another one.
 The line between software installation and use of someone's software is blurred.

 # 73. Personal overlay network